MykolaGerasymovych/RepData_PeerAssessment1/PA1_template.md

 So we have 2304 NAs.

 ### Copy the main data set and fill in all the missing values
-For more accurate research we need to feel in the missing values with some truthful numbers.
+For more accurate research we need to fill in the missing values with some plausible numbers.
 We'll use interval averages calculated on the previous step of research.

 ```r